 "So much about a team's execution is its ability to adapt to getting punched in the face by the customer.
 The customer is the true reality."

 There you have it.
-We hope this list make you rethink your perspectives in running a business and give you insights when it comes to leadership, teamwork, strategy, and management.
+We hope this list make you rethink your perspective in running a business and give you insights when it comes to leadership, teamwork, strategy, and management.
 Bookmark or add them to your playlist, and let those ideas flow!